Family Tree, Inc. logo

 Family Tree offers a comprehensive suite of housing and financial services designed to support family self-sufficiency.
 Their service portfolio includes home ownership and housing placement assistance, budgeting and financial management counseling, foreclosure prevention services, emergency food and child clothing assistance, and after-school workshops for boys and girls.
 The organization is HUD-certified for housing counseling and participates in the Michigan State Housing Development Authority (MSHDA) program network, positioning it within the formal framework of federally-recognized housing assistance providers.

-The agency distinguishes itself through its proven track record of transitioning clients to independent living, with an 80% success rate for clients achieving stable housing outcomes.
+The agency distinguishes itself through its listed track record of transitioning clients to independent living, with an 80% success rate for clients achieving stable housing outcomes.
 Family Tree's integrated approach combines immediate assistance (emergency food, clothing) with long-term skill-building (financial management, homeownership education), reflecting a holistic understanding of family stability.
 The organization's partnerships with United Way and government agencies (HUD, MSHDA) indicate credibility and alignment with established nonprofit standards.

 Family Tree is appropriate for Detroit-area families seeking nonprofit counseling and housing assistance.
 The main limitation is geographic focus to Detroit, and the website provides minimal detail about program eligibility, wait times, or specific counseling methodologies.
 While their 80% independent living transition rate is positive, the website does not explain measurement criteria or long-term follow-up periods.
 Prospective clients should contact directly for program availability and current service capacity.